wp-plugins/nextgen-gallery/readme.txt

 It provides a powerful engine for uploading and managing galleries of images, with the ability to batch upload, import meta data, add/delete/rearrange/sort images, edit thumbnails, group galleries into albums, and more.
 It also provides two front-end display styles (slideshows and thumbnail galleries), both of which come with a wide array of options for controlling size, style, timing, transitions, controls, lightbox effects, and more.

-<a>*NextGEN Gallery is now proudly maintained by Photocrati Media.
-Special thanks to Alex Rabe who created and maintained the plugin from 2007 through 2011.*</a><br>
+*NextGEN Gallery is now proudly maintained by <a href='http://www.photocrati.com'>Photocrati Media</a>.
+Special thanks to Alex Rabe who created and maintained the plugin from 2007 through 2011.*

 = Features =